hackdanismo/js-utilities/README.md

 import { foo, bar } from "@hackdanismo/js-utilities";
 ```

-We can the use the function, or functions, we require in our code:
+We can then use the function, or functions, we require in our code:

 ```javascript
 foo();